SarahFrench/ExamPrep/chapter-3/obj-3-2-validating-input-with-javascript/README.md

 You want to sanitise inputs, e.g. removing `<` and `>` chars to make text HTML safe

 https://stackoverflow.com/questions/6234773/can-i-escape-html-special-chars-in-javascript
+Example function you can use to sanitise some inputs:
 ```js
 function escapeHtml(unsafe) {
     return unsafe